jwilferd10/ForecastFinder/README.md

 ## :wave: Description:
 ForecastFinder is a weather dashboard app that allows users to search for weather information for a specific location using the OpenWeather API.
 With ForecastFinder, users can quickly and easily find the current weather conditions, as well as a five-day forecast, for any city around the world.

-### Features
+### 🚀 Features
-- 🔍 **Weather Search** 🔍: Users can search for weather information by city name or zip code.
+- **Weather Search** : Users can search for weather information by city name or zip code.
 The app automatically detects if the input is a zip code and formats the API request accordingly.

-- 🌫️ **Current Weather Display** 🌫️: The app displays the current weather conditions for the searched location, including temperature, weather description, humidity, and wind speed.
+- **Current Weather Display**: The app displays the current weather conditions for the searched location, including temperature, weather description, humidity, and wind speed.

-- 📆 **Five-day Forecast** 📆: ForecastFinder provides a five-day forecast that includes temperature, weather description, and weather icon for each day.
+- **Five-day Forecast**: ForecastFinder provides a five-day forecast that includes temperature, weather description, and weather icon for each day.

-- 📍 **Previous Searches** 📍: The app keeps track of previous searches made by the user, allowing them to easily access the weather information for previously searched cities.
+- **Previous Searches**: The app keeps track of previous searches made by the user, allowing them to easily access the weather information for previously searched cities.

-- 🗨️ **User Notifications** 🗨️: ForecastFinder provides user notifications for successful searches and error handling for invalid inputs or API errors.
+- **User Notifications**: ForecastFinder provides user notifications for successful searches and error handling for invalid inputs or API errors.

-- 📱 **Responsive Design** 📱: The app is responsive and can be accessed on different devices, including desktops, tablets, and mobile devices.
+- **Responsive Design**: The app is responsive and can be accessed on different devices, including desktops, tablets, and mobile devices.

+### 🙏 Thank you
-Thank you so much for checking out ForecastFinder, this has been an educational boon for me and I appreciate any interest in checking the app out.
+So much for checking out ForecastFinder, this has been an educational boon for me and I appreciate any interest in checking the app out.
 I devoted time into ensuring the code is modularized and potentially useful.
 It's my hope that this application helps YOU out in anyway possible.
 Feel free to take a look through the files, Happy Coding!

 ## :book: User Story:
 **AS A  busy traveler**